 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-:
+Manna Lin: Our research focuses on basic neuropharmacology.
+Specifically, we study how drug molecules work.
+We aim to understand the relationship between potential drug compounds and mitochondrial function in Parkinson's disease.

 What are the most recent developments in your field of research?